 This blog provides information on how you can implement additional access control measures into your business so you can get back to work as safely as possible, we are also running a series of seminars to help business get back to work.
 Details can be find here.

 You should display prominent signs to let people know that they are entering your area and direct them to the correct entry point.
 You should also remind customers and staff of their responsibilities while they are within your business.
 You can also display signs to inform people of restricted or no-go areas, and locations where they can seek further help.
 Prominently displayed signs will convey that you are on control of your space.

 A Secure Perimeter

 A perimeter should clearly demark where your business premises begins.
 You can get more information on what a perimeter should do and tips on getting it right here.
 A perimeter should also direct staff and customers to your access point.
-There should be as few access points as possible, ideally, you should try and achieve a separate access and egress route.
+In a traditional perimeter, there should be as few access points as possible, whoever, in the ‘new normal’ it is encouraged to have as many access/ egress points as possible.
+You should also try and achieve a separate access and egress routes to prevent cross- contamination..

 Entry Points Secured

 All possible entry and access points should be identified and, if not in use, they should be securely locked from the inside.
 All access and egress points that are in use, should have the ability to be secured when your business is closed.
 Special thought should be given to all restricted areas in your business.
 Is there a designated route around your business?
 Potential short cuts should be carefully planned for so as not to cut off any escape routes.